-- 1. On appeal from a denial of post-conviction relief the court checks first to see if defendant raised any proper grounds below for post-conviction relief.
-If proper grounds were not raised the denial of relief must be affirmed. - 2.
-Grounds for relief on a first petition are set out in R. 3:22-2. - 3.
-Grounds for relief on a second or subsequent petition are set out in $\underline{R}$ .
-3:22-4(b).
+1. On appeal from a denial of post-conviction relief the court checks first to see if defendant raised any proper grounds below for post-conviction relief.
+If proper grounds were not raised the denial of relief must be affirmed.

+2. Grounds for relief on a first petition are set out in R. 3:22-2.

+3. Grounds for relief on a second or subsequent petition are set out in R. 3:22-4(b).
 This rule became effective on February 1, 2010, and provides that such a petition must allege on its face one of four specified claims.
-If it does not, it "shall be dismissed." - 4.
-Where there was no direct appeal, any matter which could have been raised on direct appeal cannot be grounds for post-conviction relief.
-R. 3:22-2; R. 3:22-4(a). - 5.
-Any matter which could have been but was not raised in any prior proceeding or on any appeal cannot be a ground for relief, unless it couldn't reasonably have been raised before, or unless enforcing the bar would result in a fundamental injustice, or unless denial of relief would be unconstitutional.
-R. 3:22-4 (a). - 6.
-Any matter previously expressly adjudicated cannot be raised.
-R. 3:22-5. - 7.
-But a defendant's failure to raise ineffective assistance of counsel as an issue on direct appeal rarely bars raising that issue on petition for post-conviction relief because it falls within R. 3:22-4(c).
+If it does not, it "shall be dismissed."

+4. Where there was no direct appeal, any matter which could have been raised on direct appeal cannot be grounds for post-conviction relief.
+R. $3:22-2; \underline{R}$ .
+3:22-4(a).

+5. Any matter which could have been but was not raised in any prior proceeding or on any appeal cannot be a ground for relief, unless it couldn't reasonably have been raised before, or unless enforcing the bar would result in a fundamental injustice, or unless denial of relief would be unconstitutional.
+R. 3:22-4 (a).

+6. Any matter previously expressly adjudicated cannot be raised.
+R. 3:22-5.

+7. But a defendant's failure to raise ineffective assistance of counsel as an issue on direct appeal rarely bars raising that issue on petition for post-conviction relief because it falls within R. 3:22-4(c).
 If a defendant makes out a prima facie case of ineffective assistance at trial, then the court at post-conviction relief proceedings should allow an evidentiary hearing and make a determination on the merits of defendant's claim.
 State v.
 Preciose, 129 N.J.
-451, 459-64 (1992). - B. Time for P.C.R.
+451, 459-64 (1992).

+B. Time for P.C.R.
 Petition:

-- 1. Petition to correct illegal sentence: any time.
-R. 3:22-12. - 2.
-First petition brought on any other ground: within five years of judgment or sentence.
+Petition to correct illegal sentence: any time.
 R. 3:22-12.

+2. First petition brought on any other ground: within five years of judgment or sentence.
+R. 3:22-12.

-Before February 1, 2010, a petition could be filed after five years if the petitioner could show excusable neglect.
-The rule was amended to add an additional requirement: in a petition filed after that date, the petitioner must also show "that there is a reasonable probability that if the defendant's factual assertions were found to be true, enforcement of the time bar would result in fundamental injustice."
+Before February 1, 2010, a petition could be filed five years if the petitioner after could show excusable neglect.
+The rule was amended to add an additional requirement: in a petition filed after that date, the petitioner must also show "that there is a reasonable probability that if the defendant's factual assertions were found to be true, enforcement bar would result of the time in fundamental injustice."

-Second or subsequent petition: not only must a later petition assert one of three grounds specified in R. 3:22-4 (b) (see A(3) immediately above), but that rule also requires that the second or subsequent petition must be timely under R. 3-22:12(a)(2).
+3. Second or subsequent petition: not only must a later petition assert one of four grounds specified in R. 3:22-4(b) (see A(3) immediately above), but that rule also requires that the later petition must be timely under R. 3-22:12(a)(2).
 That latter rule sets a shorter time than the five years allowed for first petitions.
-It also does not permit relaxing the rule for excusable neglect and a showing of a probability of fundamental injustice.
-In fact, the rule specifically provides that the time limits in it cannot be relaxed except as provided in that rule.
-(That means that the limits cannot be relaxed under the general relaxation rule, R. 1:1-2.) petitions must be brought within only one year of the date on which the event supporting one of those grounds occurred.
+Later petitions must be brought within only one year of the date on which the event supporting one of those grounds occurred.
 R. 3:22-12(a)(2).
 Read both rules carefully.